ibm-cloud-docs/containers/cs_ingress_about.md

 5. The ALB checks if a routing rule for the `myapp` path in the cluster exists.
 If a matching rule is found, the request is proxied according to the rules that you defined in the Ingress resource to the pod where the app is deployed.
 The source IP address of the package is changed to the IP address of the public IP address of the worker node where the app pod is running.
 If multiple app instances are deployed in the cluster, the ALB load balances the requests between the app pods.

+6. When the app returns a response packet, it uses the IP address of the worker node where the ALB that forwarded the client request exists.
+The ALB then sends the response packet to the client.

 ### Multizone cluster
 {: #classic-multi}